 How can you instruct a solicitor to check the draft you have received?

 Even if you have not sought legal advice throughout the process and have relied on your spouse instructing a solicitor to move matters forward, it is not too late to contact us when you receive the draft to take advice.

 Once we understand the background information from you and receive the draft, we can provide you with advice on the consent order to ensure that you are fully informed of your position and that it reflects your understanding.
 You would need to send us all of the financial information on which it is based (usually recorded in the statement of information form) and the draft order and then we would arrange a meeting with you to go through it.

 We may suggest changes to the draft and request more information in order to be able to consider it properly.
-The costs of that exercise could be as little as £200 – £500, unless significant re-negotiation is required, and it could turn out to be vital.
+The costs of that exercise could be relatively modest, unless significant re-negotiation is required, and it could turn out to be vital.